Mesoscopic fluctuations in entanglement dynamics

+where the proportionality coefficient is independent of $L, L_A$.
+Thus the scaling behaviors of mesoscopic fluctuations of entanglement dynamics must be independent of the choice of $O$, as confirmed numerically (d).
+Substituting Eq.~(\ref{meq:15}) into Eq.~(\ref{meq:16}), we find $\text{Var}(O) L_A^\beta > = \mu$$\in$[$2$,$4$]).
+After rescaling $L$, $L_A$ and $\text{Var}(O)$, we obtain the second line of Eq.~(\ref{meq:1}).
+In simulations, ${\rm Var}(O)$ is indeed seen to decay exponentially with $L$ for fixed $L_A$ (c, main panel), and to display a power-law increase in $L_A$ for fixed $L$ (c, inset), with a power $2.4$.}\\

-Our theory essentially hinges upon the relation between the wavefunction evolution and the trajectory $\boldsymbol{\varphi}=\boldsymbol{\omega}t$ on a high-dimensional torus, and the information-theoretic observable as a function on that torus.
+{ { {\bf Discussion}}} \\Our theory essentially hinges upon the relation between the wavefunction evolution and the trajectory $\boldsymbol{\varphi}=\boldsymbol{\omega}t$ on a high-dimensional torus, and the information-theoretic observable as a function on that torus.
 So it can be extended to more general contexts.
-First, it applies to truly disordered systems and to other characteristics of entanglement, e.g., the multipartite entanglement entropy and the largest eigenvalue of the entanglement Hamiltonian.
-Second, when the initial state is not a Slater determinant state or has spontaneous symmetry breaking, or when the interaction is present, the evolving state is not Gaussian.
-In this case, Eq.~(\ref{eq:3m}) does not apply.
-However, it is conceivable that using the reduced density matrix one can still establish the statistical equivalence between the fluctuations with time and with disordered samples, and study the fluctuation statistics by the same token.
+First, it applies to other characteristics of entanglement especially the subsystem complexity, studies of whose temporal fluctuations have been initiated recently \cite{Tonni21}.
+Secondly, our ongoing studies have shown that there are no principal difficulties to generalize the present theory to nonintegrable interacting spin chains.
+Thirdly, experiments show that the entanglement dynamics of Bose-Hubbard model exhibits temporal fluctuations \cite{Kaufman16}; it is interesting to generalize the present results to that model and compare them with existing measurements.
+Fourth, our ongoing studies have also shown that the general theory developed for interacting models, while based on the full reduced density of matrix, should be capable of unifying results for noninteracting and interacting models.
+Indeed, for noniteracting models, provided the initial state is Gaussian we can use that theory to reproduce Eq.~(\ref{meq:1}); for non-Gaussian initial state, we can show that the emergent disorder carries the same structure as in the Gaussian case, which is a key leading to the scaling law (\ref{meq:1}) and suggests its robustness.
 Finally, because each virtual disordered sample corresponds to a pure state, our work suggests a simple way of producing a random pure-state ensemble to which great experimental efforts \cite{Choi22} are made.
-That is, we evolve an initial pure state by a single Hamiltonian and collect states at distinct sufficiently long time.
+That is, we evolve an initial pure state by a single Hamiltonian and collect states at distinct sufficiently long time.\\ \\ { {\bf Data availability}} \\ All data are displayed in the main text and Supplementary Information.
+Additional data are available from the corresponding author upon request.\\

+{ {\bf Code availability}} \\ The code that supports the plots in the main text and Supplementary Information is available from the corresponding author upon request.